Mollie M. Pleet, PsyD

-I am a licensed psychologist and clinical researcher in San Francisco.
+I am a licensed psychologist serving clients virtually throughout California.
 Graduate training prepared me to treat adults with PTSD and substance use disorders, and I have been fortunate to work with clients in residential, community outpatient, VA hospital, and alternative medicine clinics.
 Throughout these experiences, I witnessed with awe my clients’ drive to understand themselves and cultivate a sense of wholeness and meaning in their lives.
 I also gained insight into the beautiful complexity of how humans interact with consciousness-altering drugs.
-This insight, along with my long-term personal practices with yoga, Transcendental Meditation, hypnotherapy, and dream analysis, led to my involvement in clinical research exploring non-ordinary states of consciousness.
+This insight, along with my long-term personal practices with yoga, meditation, hypnotherapy, and dream analysis, led to my involvement in clinical research exploring non-ordinary states of consciousness.
 My primary focus is on the effects of psychedelics on the health and functioning of adult populations.
-I am currently serving in clinical trials involving psilocybin, and I provide facilitation to participants in the Usona Institute study of single-dose psilocybin for major depressive disorder.
+I have provided therapy in clinical psilocybin trials at UC San Francisco and will soon be serving as a therapist in MDMA and psilocybin studies conducted at the Portland VA Hospital.
 I am enthusiastic about this research and enjoy helping to bring new knowledge about ancient medicines into Western medical communities.
-Interest in non-ordinary consciousness states is reflected in my clinical work.
-I have a private practice in San Francisco where I work with clients to gain optimal wellness following challenging, disorienting, or invigorating psychedelic experiences.
-I appreciate and respect the use of psychedelics for inspiring transformation in oneself and one’s world.
-I also recognize that numerous non-psychedelic therapy modalities can lead to life-altering revelations.
-I, therefore, offer mindfulness-based practices and welcome creative expression, mind-body awareness, and spiritual exploration into my work with clients.
-I view my role as a collaborator on my clients’ healing journeys and value the opportunity to offer support as they evolve their life stories.